 If you have a business based in the US and choose nearshoring, hiring from Latin America would be your best choice.
 The average hourly rate for software developers can be between $30-$50 per hour worked.

-This is already a reasonable rate when you think about competitive talents in nearshoring locations.
+This is already a reasonable rate when you think about competitive talent in nearshoring locations.
 The most common tech stack used is Java, Python, and SQL.
 It is easier for teams to collaborate with a close geographical location since there isn’t a huge time zone difference.

 Just like hiring onshore, you have to make sure that you get qualified software developers to work for you.
 When it comes to launching software products, your software teams must know how to do their job right.
 Which countries do businesses usually nearshore in Latin America?